MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/insights/overview.md

 # What is PlayFab Insights?

 > [!NOTE]
-> The PlayFab Insights feature is in public preview.
-We anticipate ongoing changes to it as we continue gathering feedback and optimizing for customer use.
+> PlayFab Insights Management will be deprecated starting December 11th, 2023.
+We recommend using [Azure Data Explorer (ADX) Connections](../../export-data/data-connection-adx.md) to manage your performance and cost going forward.
+If your title is still  **Insights**, continue to see this article for implementation details.
+For more information, see [Insights Deprecation Blog](https://developer.microsoft.com/en-us/games/articles/2023/09/playfab-insights-management-to-be-deprecated-starting-december-11/).

 PlayFab Insights is a managed data environment, giving you instant access to your games data without the need for additional engineering.
 Unlike other hosted data solutions Insights requires no setup, no GDPR work, and no extra engineering.
 Simply use PlayFab services and your data is available.
 Automatically ingest and scale, connect external visualization tools, and query freely.